 Chicory Fun Facts

-Chicory, sometimes known as endive, does belong to the Asteraceae family with sunflowers and dandelions, and has been used throughout Europe for millennia as both a food and a medicine.
-Although chicory contains no huge amounts of any one nutrient, it can claim small amounts of the whole spectrum of vitamins and minerals, the most prominent being vitamins C and A, selenium, manganese, fiber, potassium, and phosphorus, as well as oligosaccharide-enriched inulin.
+Chicory, sometimes known as endive, belongs to the Asteraceae family with sunflowers and dandelions, and has been used throughout Europe for millennia as both food and medicine.
+Although chicory doesn't contain large amounts of any one nutrient, it can claim small amounts of the whole spectrum of vitamins and minerals, the most prominent being vitamins C and A, selenium, manganese, fiber, potassium and phosphorus, as well as oligosaccharide-enriched inulin.

-While research on the beneficial phenolics of chicory was absent until fairly recently, research has revealed that it does contain anti-inflammatory and cardiovascular health benefits.
+While research on the beneficial phenolics of chicory was absent until fairly recently, the available data has revealed that it does contain anti-inflammatory and cardiovascular health benefits.
 It remains one of the many plant-based foods still under investigation for additional virtues.